 A patron's library record contains information on items currently checked out or on hold for that patron, overdue or lost materials, unpaid fines or fees, and paid fines and fees.
 Except for Books by Mail, the library does not keep a history of what a patron has checked out after the books and materials are returned, unless specifically requested by the patron via the "Reading History" feature of the patron's online account.
 However, the nature of computerized systems means that it is possible to determine who last checked out a particular item and titles of items for which a library user has paid charges or fines.
-The library will not disclose this information to third parties unless required to do so by law or court order.
+The library will not disclose this information to third parties except as stated above.